Paul Haig \ Biography

 "It was always the intention to use a producer on the first album," reasons Haig today.
 "I really liked what Trevor Horn was doing then.
 We also thought about Rhett Davies [Roxy Music] and Daniel Miller.
 I wanted to make polished disco music with something else thrown in - although maybe there was a certain coldness to the first album that became apparent later.
 In New York I started to feel that the album was slipping out of my control a bit, so I insisted on being more involved in Heaven Sent and getting a co-production credit.
 It's a bit weirder than some of the other tracks, with some backwards percussion and other dark stuff.
 Lead single from the album, but not a hit."

-Haig recorded Big Blue World as a possible single in December, and over the following months would also collaborate with a clutch of compatible post-punk peers, recording electro track The Only Truth in Manchester with Bernard Sumner and Donald Johnson (of New Order and A Certain Ratio respectively), and taping The Executioner with Cabaret Voltaire at Western Works in Sheffield.
+Haig cut Big Blue World as a possible single in December, and over the next few months would also collaborate with a clutch of compatible post-punk peers, recording electro track The Only Truth in Manchester with Bernard Sumner and Donald Johnson (of New Order and A Certain Ratio respectively), and crafting The Executioner with Cabaret Voltaire at Western Works in Sheffield.
 "It was Duval's idea to record with Bernard Sumner and Donald Johnson, and probably his idea to have a Peter Saville sleeve too.
 At the time some people said that Bernard made it sound like New Order, but the original eight-track demo was pretty much the same as the finished record.
 Donald added some slap bass and extra percussion.
 Bernard seemed to spend hours testing a sequencer for onstage reliability."

 Work continued on the second solo album throughout 1984.
 "It was meant to be more eclectic than the first," explains Haig, "although it didn't necessarily turn out that way.
 Someone at Island thought that New Order were producing the whole album and kept pouring money in.
 In fact most of it was recorded by me and Alan Rankine in London at the Roundhouse and also the Fallout Shelter [aka Basing Street], where we spent ages trying to get good sounds because the available technology wasn't that great.
 The Only Truth was plugged as a single in June, but then Dave Robinson refused to put out Big Blue World, claiming that it wasn't a hit.
 We rushed it out on Crépuscule anyway and got single of the week in Smash Hits or Record Mirror, but because Big Blue World was an import on a small label the airplay just wasn't there."